MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-group-entra-id.md

 > [!IMPORTANT]
 > To avoid file path length limitations on Windows, clone or extract the repository into a directory near the root of your hard drive.

-### Register the sample application with your Azure Active Directory tenant
+### Register the sample application with your Microsoft Entra ID tenant

 There's one project in this sample.
 The following sections show you how to register the app using the Azure portal.